Management Assistance Grants (MAGs)

 Management Assistance Grants are intended to support the cost of hiring third-party consultation for a collaborative capacity-building project.

-Who can apply?
-Allegheney County-based 501(c)(3) organizations, along with partners willing to undertake a collaborative process and a third party to guide the work.
+Allegheney County-based 501(c)(3) organizations can apply, along with partners willing to undertake a collaborative process and a third party to guide the work

 Possible areas of support include the following.

 Financial strategy to support operational needs and sustainable growth

 Ideas for growing the mission and capitalizing on program opportunities

 Enhanced strategic and generative performance of the board

 Models for generating more impactful employee performance

 An objective and experienced sounding board with whom you can share your leadership challenges and dreams

 What do we fund?